 The reason is that this process takes place at the collective and the individual level.
 There are cycles within cycles, but behind cycles of time we find the universe's exhalation and inhalation process.
 Outbreath and inbreath, forgetfulness and remembrance, this is the bigger game that is played, and the machinery of the cosmos is ready to take earth to its next level.
 The ego, therefore, is not the cosmos', nor humanity's crowning achievement.
-Seen from the greater perspective, it is merely a prerequisite for a larger play, as it makes it possible for the Wholeness-and us-to experience what is not.655 Thus, free will would make a hell of things, but it was always known that the illusion of separation one day would come to an end.
-And while history is a testimony to our
+Seen from the greater perspective, it is merely a prerequisite for a larger play, as it makes it possible for the Wholeness-and us-to experience what is not.656 Thus, free will would take us on a nightmarish ride, but it was always known that the illusion of separation would come to an end.
+And while history is a testimony to our trials, humanity has matured, and the increasing duality is a sign that change is upon us.